Russia evacuates villages as huge blaze breaks out at arms depot

-MOSCOW (Reuters) - Russian authorities rushed to evacuate people from more than 10 villages in the region of Ryazan on Wednesday after a blaze broke out at an ammunition depot, sending thick smoke belching into the air.
+MOSCOW (Reuters) - Russian authorities evacuated more than 2,300 people from villages in the region of Ryazan on Wednesday and five people were taken to hospital after a blaze broke out at an ammunition depot, sending thick smoke belching into the air.

 Munitions could be heard detonating at the depot in footage circulated on social media.
 A witness in one of the videos said shrapnel and ash was falling from the sky.
 Reuters could not immediately verify the videos.

+Six people were hurt and five of them taken to hospital, TASS news agency cited a source as saying.

+A state of emergency was declared in the region, its governor said in comments carried by the RIA news agency.

-The Emergencies Ministry said a motorway was being closed down and that more than 10 villages were being evacuated within a five-kilometre radius of the depot 260 kilometres southeast of Moscow, the Interfax news agency reported.
+The Emergencies Ministry said a motorway was being closed down and that at least 14 villages were evacuated within a five-kilometre radius of the depot 260 kilometres (162 miles) southeast of Moscow, the Interfax news agency reported.

-The depot caught fire when a blaze in a nearby field was swept towards it by the wind, the Russian military was cited by the TASS news agency as saying.
-No one was hurt at the site and troops and civilians were evacuated, it added.

 Fires and explosions at ammunition depots have plagued the Russian army for years and drawn criticism of lax safety standards.

-Reporting by Gabrielle Tétrault-Farber; Writing by Tom Balmforth; Editing by Alison Williams and Toby Chopra
+Reporting by Gabrielle Tétrault-Farber; Writing by Tom Balmforth; Editing by Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.